Legal advice and representation

 You can either be represented by a solicitor or someone else who acts on your behalf, for example an advocate for a person with impaired capacity.

-To apply to be legally represented, you can complete and lodge an Application for leave to be represented online.
+To apply for representation, you can complete and lodge an Application for leave to be represented online.
 Completing this form online will save you time and you won't need to lodge a hard copy.

-OR you can complete an Application for leave to be represented
+OR you can complete Form 56 - Application for leave to be represented .

 Community legal centres